robMolloy/create-spa-project-stages-guide/README.md

 1. Connect your state to APIs/DBs etc - on load make a call that gets the dependency data then loads your state.
 2. Once connected, replace `console.log('async requst made here')` with the correct async call to your API/DB.
+3. Remove the temporary UI if working - don't delete this if you think it may be of use later.
 3. By completing steps 5.1 & 5.2, you are making "optimistic upates" - ie you are always assuming that the updates will work.
 Think about if this is your preferred behaviour for each scenario and what could potentially go wrong if a call to the APIs/DBs is assumed to have worked but, in fact, failed.
 4. This is optional based on your preferred behaviour.
 Refactor so that the changes to the state only happen after a successful call to the API - we can call these "patient updates".
 5. Additionally you may want create some conditions that show a loading state in the UI - to implement this go through the relevant parts of stages 1-5 again.